Midland Township, Michigan

 Midland Charter Township is a charter township of Midland County in the U.S. state of Michigan.
 The population was 2,223 at the 2020 census.
 The township consists of three non-contiguous segments adjacent to the city of Midland, and the township and city are administered autonomously.

 Geography

 The township is in eastern Midland County, southwest, southeast, and northeast of the city of Midland.
 The northeast section of the township is bordered to the east by Bay County.

 According to the United States Census Bureau, the township has a total area of 7.8 sqmi, of which 7.2 sqmi are land and 0.6 sqmi, or 7.55%, are water.
 The township is drained by the Tittabawassee River, which flows through the city of Midland and forms a portion of the township border.

+Government

+The township's supervisor leads township board meetings, develops the township budget, is the legal representative of the township, appoints members to local bodies and assists the assessor in valuations; building department is responsible for plan review, issues permits, inspections, code enforcement and recordkeeping; the tax assessor discovers, records and values real estate and personal property to create an annual roll for township property taxes; the clerk keeps the records and papers of the township, registers eligible voters and conducts elections; the township treasurer collects taxes, has custody of township funds and generates financial reports concerning investments, receipts and expenditures to the township board and state.